ejtaal/aa/README.rst

 Latest news
 ===========

+-  version 3.2 - 6/4/2013
+   -  Included Vocabulary Of The Holy Quran by Dr Abdullah Abbas Nadwi.

 -  version 3.1 - 28/3/2013
    - 2 minor fixes: 1) Fix hanging with downloaded version (it was trying to contact Google analytics which is pointless when you're offline) and 2) Clear images when doing a new search so that you can see the new image being downloaded.